fwi/db2rest/README.md

 	}
 ```

-With the project running, open a second terminal in this project `test-local` directory
+With the project running, open a second terminal in this project's `test-local` directory
 and run the `curl` commands shown in [curl-cmds.txt](./test-local/curl-cmds.txt)

 The contents of the JSON-files in the `/test-local` directory
 should give an idea of the functions provided by the rest-interface:

-A simple select:
+A simple select (returns records with id 3 and 4):

 ```JSON
 [{